Aliases for EGLN3 Gene

 GeneCards Summary for EGLN3 Gene

-EGLN3 (Egl-9 Family Hypoxia-Inducible Factor 3) is a Protein Coding gene.
-Diseases associated with EGLN3 include hypoxia and renal cell carcinoma.
-Among its related pathways are HIF-1 signaling pathway and Pathways in cancer.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is ENSG00000268797.
+EGLN3 (Egl-9 Family Hypoxia Inducible Factor 3) is a Protein Coding gene.
+Diseases associated with EGLN3 include Hypoxia and Chronic Mountain Sickness.
+Among its related pathways are ErbB signaling pathway and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is EGLN1.